 Commercial Laundry Water Recycling in Auckland

-Save 45-65% on Watercare bills (NZ$5.80/kL - highest in NZ).
-Three Waters reform, dam capacity constraints.
+Save 45-65% on Watercare bills (around NZ$6.50/m³ combined from 1 July 2026 - among the highest in NZ).
+Aging-infrastructure renewal and dam-capacity constraints keep prices rising.
 East Tamaki, Penrose, North Shore, and all Greater Auckland facilities.

 New Zealand's Largest Water Market